1William the conqueror

 The body of Richard III, infamous king of England, was lost for over 500 years before being found beneath a parking lot in 2012.

-17. In 2012, an Australian was kicked named Nathan Grindal out of a televised darts match in England because of fears his appearance could distract the players after the crowd started chanting ‘Jesus’ at him, due to him looking like ‘Jesus.’
+17. In 2012, an Australian named Nathan Grindal was kicked out of a televised darts match in England because of fears his appearance could distract the players after the crowd started chanting ‘Jesus’ at him, due to him looking like ‘Jesus.’

 18. In 1355 in Oxford, England a dispute between two students and a Pub Landlord over the quality of their drinks resulted in a two-day riot (St Scholastica Day riot), which left 63 scholars and 30 locals dead.